-- reflect only the resident taxpayer's effective interest in the CFC (that is, the same interest applied in determining the proportional amount of net income requiring attribution); and - limit the amount of foreign tax potentially qualifying for the rebate when foreign taxable income is greater than net income determined under section 9D(2A).72 If this is the case, the amount of foreign taxes must be limited to the amount that the net income [as determined under South African tax law, namely, section 9D(2A)] bears to the foreign taxable income (as determined under foreign tax law).
+- reflect only the resident taxpayer's effective interest in the CFC (that is, the same interest applied in determining the proportional amount of net income requiring attribution); and - limit the amount of foreign tax potentially qualifying for the rebate when foreign taxable income is greater than net income determined under section 9D(2A).

+A gross-up is inapplicable when the foreign taxable income is less than net income calculated under section 9D(2A).

+If this is the case, the amount of foreign taxes must be limited to the amount that the net income [as determined under South African tax law, namely, section 9D(2A)] bears to the foreign taxable income (as determined under foreign tax law).